 Guitarist Dennis Stratton was fired after the first album and tour, to be replaced by Adrian Smith.
 At the conclusion of the Killers tour, another line-up change was inevitable – singer Paul Di’Anno had done his last Maiden gig.
 While Stratton was a case of mismatching, being older than the rest and antagonising band chief Steve Harris and manager Rod Smallwood with both his taste in music and his attitudes in general, Di’Anno was a case of sex and drugs.

 These and all other “Maiden Exits” through the years are discussed in-depth in this feature.
-But whatever the reasons and conflicts, at the end of 1981 Iron Maiden needed a new singer.
+But whatever the reasons and conflicts, in late 1981 Iron Maiden needed a new singer.

 SIX!
 SIX, SIX!